aerospike/aerospike-client-python/doc/client.rst

         Read a record with a given *key*, and return the record as a \
         :py:func:`tuple` consisting of *key*, *meta* and *bins*, with the \
-        specified bins preojected.
+        specified bins projected.
 If the record does not exist the *meta* \
         data will be ``None``.
 If a selected bin does not exist its value will \
         be ``None``.